Monday

 ~ Sanskrit Poem

-About this image: Looking thru my archives I found this Red-bellied Woodpecker - showing his Red Belly.
 I grew up calling his guy a "Red-headed" woodpecker .... well he does have a red head - but he isn't a Red-headed Woodpecker.
 If you look closely you can see his tongue too.
-It was a very dark day when I took this - thru the sliding glass door that leads to my deck with my ISO set on 3200.
-I am using a Nikon D7000 (see sidebar link) and I can't get over how well it does on a High ISO.

 A rainy day is the perfect time for a walk in the woods.